Gabrock94/pyaesthetics/paper/paper.md

  - name: Center for Life Nano- and Neuro-Science, Istituto Italiano di Tecnologia, 00161, Rome, Italy
    index: 1

-date: 5 August 2024
+date: 6 September 2024
 bibliography: paper.bib
 ---

 # Summary

-Neuroaesthetics is an interdisciplinary field that explores the neural mechanisms underlying aesthetic experiences and preferences.
-It combines insights from neuroscience, psychology, and aesthetics to understand how the brain processes and responds to visual and auditory stimuli, with a particular focus on beauty and artistic expression.
+Empirical aesthetics is an interdisciplinary research field that aims to understand how people experience, evaluate, and create objects aesthetically, combining insights from psychology and neuroscience and aesthetics.
+The focus of empirical aesthetics are mainly  visual and auditory stimuli, with a particular focus on beauty and artistic expression.

-Despite the volume of research, studies often analyze only a limited subset of visual properties.
+Despite the volume of research on visual empirical aesthetics, the majority of the studies studies often analyze only a limited subset of visual properties.
 This narrow focus on a few features can be partly attributed to the lack of tools that efficiently estimate a wide range of visual features from images.
 The current methods can be very time-consuming and lead to significant challenges in result reproducibility due to variations in implementation and feature estimation.
 The `pyaesthetics` package is designed to streamline and simplify the feature estimation process by providing access to a variety of functions for extracting commonly analyzed visual features.

 # Statement of Need